As an Amazon affiliate, I earn from qualifying purchases.

 Convenient Charging Station

-It’s a snap to keep your remote fully charged, ready and within easy reach thanks to the included charging station.
-And the high capacity battery gives you many hours of use before needing a charge.
+It’s a snap to keep your remote fully charged, ready, and within easy reach, thanks to the included charging station.
+And the high-capacity battery gives you many hours of use before needing a charge.

 Best IR Remote Control

 According to Wikipedia, the main technology used in home entertainment devices is infrared (IR) light.
-The signal between a remote control handset and the device it controls consists of pulses of infrared light, which is invisible to the human eye but can be seen through a digital camera, video camera or a phone camera.
+The signal between a remote control handset and the device it controls consists of pulses of infrared light, which is invisible to the human eye but can be seen through a digital camera, video camera or phone camera.
 This is the best IR remote control you can get, bar none.

-That said, there are few things you can’t control.
+That said, there are a few things you can’t control.
 This includes devices that rely on a Wi-Fi or Bluetooth signal.
 I’ll get into that a bit more below.

 Logitech Harmony 950 Review: The Bad

-Here are a few caveats of 950 along with some things it can’t do when compared to Harmony’s Hub based remotes like the Elite and Companion.
+Here are a few caveats of 950, along with some things it can’t do when compared to Harmony’s Hub-based remotes like the Elite and Companion.

 Lack of Native Support for “Closed” Devices

-It took me a while to figure out what Logitech meant by a closed device, but essentially the IR technology used in this remote, will NOT allow you to access devices that are stored in a cabinet, such as a closed entertainment center.
+It took me a while to figure out what Logitech meant by a closed device, but essentially the IR technology used in this remote will NOT allow you to access devices that are stored in a cabinet, such as a closed entertainment center.

 If you have devices kept stored behind closed doors, you have two options.
-Option 1 is you can purchase a separate Harmony Hub (sold separately) for use with your 990.
+Option 1 is purchasing a separate Harmony Hub (sold separately) for use with your 990.
 The second and recommended option is that you check out Harmony’s other offerings Harmony Elite and Harmony Ultimate Home, which include the hub and give you support for closed devices using radio frequency out of the box.
 Still, the 950 is the best IR remote control on Logitech’s menu.

 No Amazon Alexa or Google Home Support

 While the 950 doesn’t allow you to control your devices with Alexa or Google Assistant, both the Harmony Elite and Harmony Ultimate Home do.
-Generally speaking, if the Harmony remote comes with a hub, you’ll have some degree of voice control using these popular smart speakers.
+Generally speaking, if the Harmony remote comes with a hub, you’ll have some voice control using these popular smart speakers.
 You can also now control your TV with your voice using Amazon’s FireTV Cube.

 Where To Get It